filbench/filbench-eval/README.md

 ## 🙏 Acknowledgments

 We would like to thank [Cohere Labs](https://cohere.com/research) for providing credits through the [Cohere Research Grant](https://cohere.com/research/grants) to run the Aya model series, and [Together AI](https://together.ai) for additional computational credits for running several open models.
-We also acknowledge the Hugging Face team, particularly the OpenEvals team (Clémentine Fourrier (@clefourrier) and Nathan Habib (@NathanHB)) and Daniel van Strien (@davanstrien), for their support in publishing the FilBench blog post.
+We also acknowledge the Hugging Face team, particularly the OpenEvals team (Clémentine Fourrier [@clefourrier](https://github.com/clefourrier) and Nathan Habib [@NathanHB](https://github.com/NathanHB)) and Daniel van Strien [@davanstrien](https://github.com/davanstrien), for their support in publishing the FilBench blog post.
-Finally, we thank the reviewers from the May ARR cycle for their helpful feedback and insightful comments that improved our paper.